Tips For Google Keep Users

 Feedback, comments, corrections and additional tips would be appreciated.

-- Backup Options For Google Keep
+- Backup Options For Google Keep and UNDO Options

 - Backup All Keep Notes and Images to Google Drive